And that might come as bad news to some members of the local nerd crowd.

 "There are many individuals who helped make Phoenix Comicon one of the best run conventions in the country," he stated.
 "To them we owe our sincerest thanks and gratitude."

-It's the latest development in a nearly month-long saga that’s unfolded as Phoenix Comicon organizers have sought to revamp their staffing procedures to avoid conflict with state labor laws.
+nearly month-long saga that’s unfolded as Phoenix Comicon organizers have sought to revamp their staffing procedures to avoid conflict with state labor laws.
 In doing so, however, they ran into conflict with local geeks.

 Last month, controversy erupted after news surfaced that Comicon organizers were going to recruit the 1,300-plus volunteers needed to run the event from the ranks of the Blue Ribbon Army, a nonprofit fan group that requires annual dues of $20-$100.
 (In essence, local geeks would have to pay for the privelege of working at Phoenix Comicon.)

 The news went over about as well as Jar Jar Binks and sparked off a major geeklash directed at Solberg, Square Egg, and the people running the Blue Ribbon Army.
 As a result, Comicon organizers rescinded their plans and began considering the second option of having an all-paid staffing model.

 In his statement, Solberg says that going with that option wasn’t organizers’ first choice.